-Rules Use Case: Secure Your Encryption
+Code Inspection Use Case: Securing Your Encryption Implementation

 1. Use Strong Encryption Algorithms